apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 - Starting the app service will build the app and start jetty with Maven on port 8081.
 This command is set as a **command** in the app service in docker compose.

+Currently the docker-compose is generated once more, if starting the containers, this will overwrite m2repo and may result in errors.

 If not yet done, build on the host with mvn clean install -f ../pom.xml -Pdocker.

 ### Build Services